-Our Frontier Veterinary Hospital team provides both restorative and preventive dental care to dogs and cats in the White Settlement area.
+Our Frontier Veterinary Hospital team provides both restorative and preventive pet dental care to dogs and cats in the White Settlement area.

-Routine dental care is a key component of your dog or cat's oral health and hygiene.
+Routine pet dental care is a key component of your dog or cat's oral health and hygiene.
 However, many pets don't receive the routine oral hygiene required to keep their gums and teeth in good health.

-At our veterinary hospital, we provide comprehensive dental care to White Settlement pets, from basics such as polishings and cleanings to surgical procedures.
+At our veterinary hospital, we provide comprehensive pet dental care to White Settlement cats and dogs, from basics such as polishings and cleanings to surgical procedures.

-We are also very passionate about dental health education for all of our clients as well as helping you implement at-home dental care for your pet.
+We are also very passionate about pet dental health education for all of our clients as well as helping you implement at-home dental care for your pet.

 Pet Dental Surgery in White Settlement

 We know that finding out your pet requires dental surgery can be a stressful experience.
 We work to ensure that this process is as stress-free as possible for you and your pet.

 We will take every measure to make sure that your pet's experience with us is seamless and comfortable.
 We will also break down each step of the process with you before starting the procedure, so you know what we will be doing to help your pet.
 We will also explain what pre and post-operative care your four-legged friend will require.

 We offer jaw fracture repair surgeries, tooth extractions and gum disease treatment for dogs and cats.